 At initial recognition, the Bank measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through the profit or loss, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability, such as fees and commissions.
 Transaction costs of financial assets and financial liabilities are carried at fair value through profit or loss and are expensed in profit or loss.
-Immediately after the initial recognition, an expected credit loss allowance (ECL) is recognised for the financial assets measured at amortised cost and investments in debt instruments measured at FVOCI, which results in an accounting loss being recognised in profit or loss when an asset is newly originated.
+Immediately after the initial recognition, an expected credit loss allowance (ECL) is recognised for the financial assets measured at amortised cost and investments in debt instruments measured at FVTOCI, which results in an accounting loss being recognised in profit or loss when an asset is newly originated.

-2.3.1 Financial assets and liabilities (continued)
+- 2. Summary of significant accounting policies (continued) - 2.3 Financial instruments (continued) - 2.3.1 Financial assets and liabilities (continued)